mehranmohiuddin/my-nginx/README.md

 Playing around with K8s.
-Included are sample yaml files to deploy pods and maybe other stuff in the future.
+Included are sample yaml files used in K8s for pods, deployments, etc.